AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 simpleType.Description = "Basic sample type";
 ```

-SdsTypeBuilder recognizes the ``System.ComponentModel.DataAnnotations.KeyAttribute`` and
+`SdsTypeBuilder` recognizes the ``System.ComponentModel.DataAnnotations.KeyAttribute`` and
 its own ``OSIsoft.Sds.SdsMemberAttribute``.
 When using the ``SdsMemberAttribute`` to specify
-the ``Primary Index``, set the ``IsKey`` to true.
+the primary index, set the ``IsKey`` to true.

-The type is created with the following parameters.
-SdsTypeBuilder automatically generates
+The SdsType is created with the following parameters. `SdsTypeBuilder` automatically generates
 unique identifiers.
 Note that the following table contains only a partial list of fields.

 | Field            | Values                  |             |                                      |